matthew-brett/eef-pre-pilot/_sources/brexit_ages.rst.txt

 .. code-links:: clear

-We return to the Brexit age data from :doc:`brexit`.
+We return to the Brexit age data from :doc:`brexit_problem`.

-Here's the data from the processing we did in :doc:`brexit`:
+Here's the data from the processing we did in :doc:`brexit_analysis`:

 * :download:`remain_leave.csv`.